shotius/PG_TS_GQL_React/README.md

 # PG_TS_GQL_React
+## This is boilerplate for next projects
-## Instructions how to run the project, you will find in the folders
+### Instructions how to run the project, you will find in the folders